akka/akka-http-quickstart-scala.g8/README.md

 - `name`: Becomes the name of the project.
 - `scala_version`: Specifies the Scala version for this project.
 - `akka_http_version`: Specifies which version of Akka HTTP should be used for this project.
 - `akka_version`: Specifies which version of Akka should be used for this project.
+Must be at least 2.6.0.
 - `organization`: Specifies the organization for this project.

 The template comes with the following sources:

-* `UserRegistryActor.scala` -- the actor which handles the registration requests.
+* `QuickstartApp.scala` -- contains the main method which bootstraps the application
-* `UserRoutes.scala` -- Akka HTTP `routes` defining exposed endpoints.
+* `UserRoutes.scala` -- Akka HTTP `routes` defining exposed endpoints
-* `QuickstartServer.scala` -- the main class which combines Akka HTTP `routes` with the actor to run HTTP server.
+* `UserRegistry.scala` -- the actor which handles the registration requests
-* `JsonSupport.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses.
+* `JsonFormats.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses

 Once inside the project folder use the following command to run the code:
 ```